JustHelixia/mkdocs/docs/proxmox.md

 I ran the Proxmox setup on my mini-pc more times than I want to admit, but it was the very first thing I installed.
 This is pretty much needed to run the whole homelab.

+### Life saving Proxmox commands
+#### Manualy shutdown LXC containers
-### Life saving commands if container does not respond in the Proxmox GUI
+Life saving commands if container does not respond in the Proxmox GUI.

 1. Connect to the CLI of your Proxmox server
 2. Then list the containers: **pct list**
 3. Try to shutdown the container in the CLI first: **sudo pct shutdown <CONTAINER-ID>**